stevenxngo/todo-backend/REPORT.md

 ### 1. Extend the `ToDo` model

-I extended the `ToDo` model to include two new fields: a string field `description` and integer field `priority`.I also set the default values for these fields to empty strings and 1, respectively to ensure that the fields are not null.
+I extended the `ToDo` model to include two new fields: a string field `description` and integer field `priority`.I also set the default values for these fields to empty strings and 3 (low), respectively to ensure that the fields are not null.

-A challenge I faced with this step was how to represent the priority field and whether or not to restrict the values to a specific range, such as 1-3 in the instructions (this is something as of writing I plan to ask for clarification on).
-I decided to allow any integer value for the priority field, as this would allow for more flexibility in the future.
-However, if I were to restrict the values, I would have used a `CheckConstraint` in the model to ensure that the priority field is within the desired range.
-I would have also validated the priority field in the API to ensure that only valid values are accepted and sending an appropriate error message if an invalid value is provided.
+An initial challenge I faced was whether or not to enforce the suggested range of 1-3 for the `priority` field, as I interpreted it as one of many examples of how priority could be represented as integers.
+However, after taking a look at the frontend, where the priority is represented as a dropdown with three distinct values, I decided to enforce the range of 1-3.
+I did this by adding a `CheckConstraint` to the model to ensure that the `priority` field is within the desired range.
+I also validated the `priority` field in the API to ensure that only valid values are accepted and sending an appropriate error message if an invalid value is provided.
+I also wrote a test to ensure the correct error message is returned when an invalid priority value is provided.

 ### 2. Update CRUD Operations